pyguify/guify/README.md

     # print function will also print to the monitor
     print('This is a test2\n')

-    # app.prompt_user(prompt) - pops up a modal in the gui and asks user to click OK or cancel.
+    # app.prompt_user(title, prompt) - pops up a modal in the gui and asks user to click OK or cancel.
     # app.prompt_user will return True if user clicked OK and False if user clicked cancel
-    result = app.prompt_user('This is a prompt') # True if user clicked OK, False if user clicked Cancel
+    result = app.prompt_user('This is the title', 'This is a prompt') # result = True if user clicked OK, False if user clicked Cancel

     # app.config get something from config tab, acts similar to configparser
     # config stored in config.ini in the current working directory.